Frequently Asked Questions

 Costa Rica Custom Home - What are My Building Options

-We are building custom homes in our developments in Costa Rica for our clients at $100 per square foot.
+We are building custom homes in our developments in Costa Rica for our clients starting at $100 per square foot.
 Here is a list of the standard building features you will find in your construction.
 These, along with our qualified workmanship, are your guarantee of superior quality and beautiful results.

 • 2.
 Floors rest on poured concrete.